Dartmouth Dam: Power station damage

-The turbine casing and concrete machine block surrounding the power station were destroyed in May 1990 when two steel beams entered the turbine.
+In May 1990, the turbine casing and concrete machine block surrounding the power station were destroyed, when two steel beams entered the turbine.
 The resulting force ruined the power station and the dam's control systems, making it impossible to gradually release water from the near-capacity dam by conventional means.
-An improvised system, placing large pipes over the spillway to siphon water over it, was soon installed, but the inflow from an unusually wet spring was such that the dam would have overflowed anyway, leading to a spectacular cascade over the huge rock steps formed when the rock used for the dam itself was quarried from the valley walls.
-The station was subsequently re-built and recommissioned in 1993.
+An improvised system, placing large pipes over the spillway to siphon water over it, was soon installed.
+The inflow from an unusually wet spring meant that the dam would have overflowed anyway, leading to a spectacular cascade over the huge rock steps, formed when the rock used for the dam was quarried from the valley walls.
+The station was re-built and recommissioned in 1993.

 Pondage expansion

-The capacity of the regulating pondage was increased in 2003 to further optimise the power station's generation flexibility.
-The station is connected to the electricity grid via a 220 kV transmission line to Mt Beauty, 40 km away.
+In 2003, the capacity of the regulating pondage was increased to further optimise the power station's generation flexibility.
+The station is connected to the electricity grid via a 220 kV transmission line to Mount Beauty, 40 km away.

 Ecological impact on the Murray–Darling Basin

 The construction and operation of Dartmouth Dam has caused significant changes to the flow patterns and ecology of the Mitta Mitta and Murray rivers.
-In particular, the unnaturally cold water released from the dam, up to 10 °C (18 °F) colder than it naturally should be, contributed directly to the disappearance of the Murray Cod, Trout cod and Macquarie Perch from the Mitta Mitta River within the first few years of the start of the dam's existence.
-Cold water pollution caused by Dartmouth Dam is also considered to have contributed to the disappearance of the freshwater catfish from the upper-reaches of the Murray River.
+In particular, the unnaturally cold water released from the dam, up to 10 degrees C (18 degrees F) colder than it naturally should be, contributed directly to the disappearance of the Murray cod, trout cod and Macquarie perch from the Mitta Mitta River within the first few years of the start of the dam's existence.
+Cold water pollution caused by Dartmouth Dam is also considered to have contributed to the disappearance of the freshwater catfish from the upper reaches of the Murray River.

 Climate

 Climate data for the region are sourced at the bottom of the dam wall, in a relatively sheltered spot at 365 m above sea level.
-Although rainfall records span as far back as 1918, temperature records did not commence until 1975.
+Rainfall records began in 1918.
+Temperature records began in 1975.
 Winter is twice as wet as summer, and occasionally it may snow.